kailash-manasarovar/statement/docs/timeline/2023/july.md

 - Most of the images in the screenshot above are new, I haven't seen them previously, apart from the Carmen image which has been appearing on and off since July 2023, and the photo of Rocio Vidal which has been appearing probably since around October 2023 and we will talk about that [later](october.md#rocio-vidal) as it is significant.
 - Curiously, I thought Carmen was plate lady but that wasn't the case.
 Carmen, as I'm informed later, represents Carmen Cano, Domingo's sister, a major player in the deceit and harassment.

+## Other smaller examples

+### The guy at the Alhambra

+- The plate lady pictures stop completely and I start seeing a similar "set" of repeated pictures with a specific character.
+- This time, it's a man sitting at a bench with the Alhambra behind him in Granada.
+- The picture is viewable for a few weeks.
+- I see this man at the beach in September.

 ### Ana